woodser/monero-ts/docs/getting_started_guide/getting_started.md

-Monero-javascript is a library that enables interaction with the Monero blockchain and manipulation of Monero wallets in javascript.
+Monero-javascript is a Node.js-based Monero library for javascript.

-The library derives its object and method hierarchy from [The Hidden Model](https://moneroecosystem.org/monero-java/monero-spec.pdf), a concise, uniform, and intuitive reorganization of the underlying Monero software structure and the foundation of the [monero-cpp](https://github.com/woodser/monero-cpp-library) and [monero-java](https://monero-ecosystem/monero-java) libraries.
+The library derives its object and method hierarchy from [The Hidden Model](https://moneroecosystem.org/monero-java/monero-spec.pdf), a concise, uniform, and intuitive API specification that also serves as the foundation for [monero-cpp](https://github.com/woodser/monero-cpp-library) and [monero-java](https://github.com/monero-ecosystem/monero-java) libraries.

 In addition to traditional RPC wallet management, monero-javascript can control wallets natively with WebAssembly (Wasm).
 Monero-javascript's Wasm wallet lets developers implement completely trustless, client-side wallet operations by eliminating the need for an intermediary wallet RPC server.